On the legality of IAB consent banners

 Some extracts from La Quadrature’s complaint:

-This is the path that the G29 is taking in Annex II of its opinion 03/2013, on Big Data and Open Data : “a prior consent free, specific, informed and unmistakable should almost always be required" whenever an "organization specifically wishes analyze or predict the personal preferences, behavior and attitudes of individual customers, which will then be used to guide “actions or decisions” taken with respect to those customers.
+This is the path the G29 takes in Annex II of its opinion 03/2013, on Big Data and Open Data: "a free, specific, informed and unambiguous prior consent should almost always be required" whenever an "organization specifically wishes to analyze or predict the personal preferences, behavior and attitudes of individual customers, which will then be used to guide 'measures or decisions' taken with regard to those customers".
 (47)

-He gives as an example of such “measures and decisions” the dissemination of “personalized discounts, special offers and targeted advertisements from the customer profile.
+It gives as an example of such "measures and decisions" the delivery of "personalized discounts, special offers and targeted advertisements based on the customer's profile".
 (49)

-The G29 clearly concludes that the “ consent should especially be required, for example, for the tracking and profiling for direct prospecting and behavioral advertising purposes, information brokerage, location-based advertising or tracking-based digital market research.”
+The G29 clearly concludes that "consent should above all be required, for example, for tracking and profiling for the purposes of direct marketing, behavioral advertising, data brokering, location-based advertising or tracking-based digital market research".
 (50)

-With Benoit, we therefore asked the question of legitimate interest for targeted advertising to the CNIL last summer (2021), without response.
+Together with Benoit, we therefore put the question of legitimate interest for targeted advertising to the CNIL last summer (2021), with no response.

 Your choices apply to a cooperative of 4000 sites